Alternative approach to the optimality of the threshold strategy for spectrally negative Levy processes: Optimal dividend strategies

 \section{Optimal dividend strategies}

 In some situations the optimal dividend strategy is a threshold strategy.
 It is easy to see that if $V'(x,0)<1$ for $x>0$, then the threshold strategy with $b^*=0$ is optimal, if $V'(x,b^*)>1$ for $x<b^*$ and $V'(x,b^*)<1$ for $x>b^*$, then the threshold strategy with $b^*>0$ is optimal.
-The optimal threshold $b^*$ can be obtained $V'(b^*,b^*)=1$.
-In fact, for the case $\sigma>0$, it is clearly, since $V'(x,b)$ is a continuous functions of $x$ on $(0,\infty)$; For the case $\sigma=0$, using the the same argument as in Gerber and Shiu [17], the result follows.
+The optimal threshold $b^*$ can be obtained by $V'(b^*,b^*)=1$.
+In fact, it is obvious for the case $\sigma>0$, since $V'(x,b)$ is a continuous function of $x$ on $(0,\infty)$; For the case $\sigma=0$, using the the same argument as in Gerber and Shiu [17], the result follows.
 From those facts one sees that if $V(x,b^*)$ is a continuously differentiable concave function on $(0, \infty)$, then the optimal dividend strategy is a threshold strategy.

 We now review definitions and some properties of logconvex functions and completely monotone functions.
 We refer the readers to [3, 9] for more details.

 A function $f$ defined on an convex subset of a real vector space and taking positive values is said to be logarithmically convex if $\log(f(x))$ is a convex function of $x$.
 It is easy to see that a logarithmically convex function is a convex function, but the converse is not always true.
 For example $f(x)=x^2$ is a convex function, but $\log(f(x))=2\log |x| $ is not a convex function and thus $f(x) = x^2$ is not logarithmically convex.